Music of The Hobbit film series: The Battle of the Five Armies

-Standard edition

-Special edition

-The two-disc special edition contains two bonus tracks and five extended tracks.

-Charts

 Reception

 Allmusic's reviewer wrote favourably about An Unexpected Journey, but noted that the soundtrack was not as "sweeping and epic as that for [Jackson's] The Lord of the Rings", attributing this to the smaller scale of Bilbo's adventure compared to the events of The Lord of the Rings.
 Examiner.com, however, was very positive, commenting that The Hobbit soundtrack matched the style and tone of The Lord of the Rings, and that the opening for An Unexpected Journey was much better than that of The Fellowship of the Ring.
 The song "Misty Mountains" became popular among Tolkien fans.

 TheOneRing.net described the score of The Desolation of Smaug as "extraordinar[ily good]" with many new themes, noting in particular the Smaug theme which powerfully "dominates the later scenes", and the Tauriel theme which recalled "many a swashbuckling adventure from cinema history".